 To be perfectly honest, the series that are currently available to stream from Disney Plus are mostly targeting kids.
 There are a few exceptions, but the majority of the Disney Plus TV shows lineup is not meant solely for adults.
 Having said that, many young adults will likely enjoy going back in time to stream some older Disney Plus series on the service.
 With all that in mind, here are the best Disney Plus TV shows on the service.

-You can sign up for the Disney Plus bundle, which includes Hulu and ESPN Plus for one low price, at the link below:
+You can sign up now for Disney Plus as part of the bundle that also includes Hulu and ESPN Plus:

 Best Disney Plus TV shows:

 Editor’s note: We will update this list as more Disney Plus TV shows are added to the service.

 Duck Tales (1987)

 Disney Plus is now the home to the terrific 1987 animated series.
 It helped to usher in a new era of animated TV series from Disney.
 The show was based in large part on the Disney Uncle Scrooge comic books that were written and drawn by the great Carl Barks.
 Scrooge McDuck and his three grandnephews Huey, Dewey, and Louie go on a number of Indiana Jones-style adventures around the world in this show.
 It’s like watching a great action series, but one made for kids and kids of all ages.

 You can also watch the recently rebooted Duck Tales series, which is just as good as the original, on Disney Plus as well.